pbenavido/chemsong/README.md

 ## Overview

-Visualize chemical reactions and map the energies of chemical bonds to musical scales.
+Map the energies of chemical bonds to musical scales.

 ## Features